adrianbotea9/gcp-apigee/README.md

     - Create new app with specific parameters
     - Docker config for easy deployment

+- The Dockerfile uses the init.sh script as a rapper that performs checks before running the python script.
+It verifies that the credentials json file is mounted and accesible.
+- The python script accepts command line arguments in order to determine what action the user wants to make.

 ## Command line arguments
  Argument | Required | Description
  --- |:---:| ---